Don't see your question? Contact us and we'll do our best to answer as quickly as possible.

 We offer diagnostic assessments in reading, spelling, written language, math, and study/organizational skills.
 In depth assessments include psychoeducational evaluations, sensory integration evaluations, or speech/language evaluations, if they are needed.

-What are the costs of your programs and is there any funding or scholarships?
+What are the costs of your program, and is there any finding or scholarship?

 Will the school district pay for these services?

-Banyan Tree Learning Center is certified by the California Department of Education as a Nonpublic Agency.
-This means that we can contract with school districts to serve students.
+Sometimes.
+Banyan Tree Learning Centers can serve school districts as independent contractors if a district believes a student requires our services.
 Districts are making great efforts to appropriately address the needs of the students they serve.
 However, there are times when a student needs a different environment, or requires more intensive services than can be offered on a school campus, or needs a program not offered by the district.
-The IEP team may then determine that the best place to address those needs is a nonpublic agency.
+The IEP team may then determine that the best place to address those needs is through an independent contractor.
 They will then contact Banyan Tree about providing those services.

-How is Banyan Tree Learning Center different than other franchised tutoring centers?
+How is Banyan Tree Learning Center different from other franchised tutoring centers?

 Banyan Tree Learning Center is privately owned and operated.
 Therefore, we have the flexibility to look for and implement new programs, allow our students to benefit from the latest brain research as it relates to learning, and custom design a program for each student or adult who enters our Centers.